granaivo/5GMETA/README.md

 - https://cordis.europa.eu/project/id/957360

 In terms of roadmap, we are working to improve the Platform.
 These modifications will be done:
-- Upgrade and various improvments of the Python projects are needed (APIs)
+- Upgrade and various improvements of the Python projects are needed (APIs)
 - Upgrade of the Angular project is needed
 - Upgrade of the Java project "User Business Information" is needed
-- Update Apache Kafka distribution:
-   - Strimzi

 ## Cite this Work <a name="citethiswork"></a>

 1. Apruzzese, Michela, et al. Connecting Data Providers with Data Consumers: the 5GMETA Data Monetisation Framework.
 2023 IEEE 47th Annual Computers, Software, and Applications Conference (COMPSAC).
 IEEE, 2023.
 2. Mogollón, Felipe, et al. "Benchmarking 5G MEC and Cloud infrastructures for planning IoT messaging of CCAM data."
 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC).
 IEEE, 2023.
-3. Kountche, Djibrilla Amadou, et al. "Monetisation of and Access to in-Vehicle data and resources: the 5GMETA approach." arXiv preprint arXiv:2208.11335 (2022).
+3. Kountche, Djibrilla Amadou, et al. "Monetization of and Access to in-Vehicle data and resources: the 5GMETA approach." arXiv preprint arXiv:2208.11335 (2022).
 4. Canova, Clara, et al. "Driving Safety & Awareness Cooperative Business Model exploiting the 5GMETA platform."
 2022 IEEE Future Networks World Forum (FNWF).
 IEEE, 2022.